-The 2021 President’s Budget requested \$33.4 million for WAUSP activities.
-Within this amount, the budget provides \$12.4 million in Cooperative Matching Funds (CMF) to partner with local, State, regional, and tribal agencies to monitor and assess water resources.
+The 2021 President’s Budget requested \$73.2 million for GWSIP activities.
+Within this amount, the budget provides \$29.3 million in Cooperative Matching Funds (CMF) to partner with local, State, regional, and tribal agencies to monitor and assess water resources.

-*Note: the 2021 budget proposes to restructure the USGS Water Resources Mission Area (WMA) budget.
-Under the new structure, the WAUSP would be consolidated with modeling, research, and assessment activities of the Groundwater and Streamflow Information and National Water Quality programs into a new budget program: the Water Resources Availability Program.
+*Note: the 2021 budget proposes to restructure the WMA budget.
+Under the new structure, the GWSIP would be consolidated with monitoring activities of the National Water Quality Program into a new budget program: the Water Observing Systems Program.
 For more information on the WMA budget restructure and 2021 request, please see the WMA Chapter of the 2021 Budget.